Brinkman Construction | Build | Autodesk

 "We had different pieces of software for quality assurance, quality control, safety, and drawing management, and we had another tool that did a lot of our project management and financial management processes," recalls Tim Kelleher, Operational Standards & Innovation Manager at Brinkman Construction.

 According to Tim, they also resorted to using "a lot of spreadsheets" to augment their processes and get what they needed.
-In fact, team members would often tote a laptop around with them during project closeout to track issues and changes in Excel.
+In fact, team members would often carry a laptop with them during project closeout to track issues and changes in Excel.

 These manual processes ended up being time intensive for end users, who didn't know where to go for the latest information or where to store it.
 Users also had to move data back and forth between different platforms, like Excel, increasing the likelihood of unintentional errors and data slipping through the cracks.